krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

 .. _kdb5_util_options:

        **-r** *realm*
-              specifies the Kerberos realm of the database; by default the realm returned by krb5_default_local_realm(3) is used.
+              specifies the Kerberos realm of the database.

        **-d** *dbname*
               specifies the name under which the principal database is stored; by default the database is that listed in :ref:`kdc.conf`.